Thinline semi acoustic

-Like the ES335-12, the Riviera also had a 12-string version produdced from 1965.
+Like the ES335-12, the Riviera also had a 12-string version produced from 1965.
 1967 was the peak year for both models (in 6 and 12 string variations) but the Gibson version heavily outsold the Epiphone; a ratio of almost 8:1 for the 335, and 5:1 for the 335-12.
-Interestingly enough, the Epiphone was the same price or more expensive than the Gibson - a fact which must have played heavily on sales figures.
-For Gibson, having almost identical lines at very similar prices was a little pointless, and when Norlin took over in late 1969 these Epiphones were dropped
+Interestingly enough, the Epiphone was the same price or more expensive than the Gibson.
+For owners CMI, offering these two equivalent products was a way of increasing the availability of Kalamazoo-made guitars; it allowed their product to be available through a wider network of dealers.
+However, by the end of the 1960s, the guitar market had changed, with far greater demand for student guitars, and far greater pressure to reduce production costs; producing parallel lines of almost identical instruments at very similar prices was no longer feasible, and when Norlin took over in late 1969 these Epiphones were dropped.

 |Sales for the period 1962-1969|

 |model||shipping total||price (1/10/66)|

 |Epiphone||E360TD (Riviera)||2556||$395, $435 with tremotone vibrato|

 |Gibson||ES-335TD-12||2016||$410, $425 cherry|

 The fact that two almost identical instrumets (335-12 and Riviera 12) at exactly the same price, should sell in such different numbers underlines the dominance of the Gibson brand even when Epiphones were made side by side in the same factory.
 Ironically, the 1967 publicity for the Riviera (right) claims the following...

 Dealers don't push 'em a lot, celebrities don't endorse 'em lot, but Epiphone sells a lot. hmmmmmmmmmmm

 No wheelin'.
 No dealin'.
 No hoopla.
 So why would Epiphone be one of the best selling guitars in the business?